Qware

 Qware is a 2025 Kenyan television drama series series that debuted on Maisha Magic Plus channel on DStv on 20 July 2025.

 Plot

 In the opulent yet treacherous world of the Qware Group, appearances are everything and lies are currency.
 When Saul Simba is assassinated and his daughter Leila is found at the crime scene, she becomes a scapegoat for a hostile takeover orchestrated by her uncle, SJ.

-Framed and hunted, Leila must survive a war she never asked for, rebuild alliances, and uncover a legacy soaked in secrets.
-Everyone has an agenda, and in Nairobi’s elite circles, the truth is the most dangerous weapon of all.
+After being framed, Leila becomes embroiled in a conflict beyond her control.
+As she attempts to uncover the circumstances surrounding her family's past, she must rebuild fractured alliances and confront competing interests within Nairobi’s elite social and political circles.
+The stroy explores themes of power, loyalty, and secrecy, with hidden truth playing a central role in the unfolding events.